-CS101 Extended Learning students enrolled in other on-campus courses must take their exam in Open Lab.
+CS101 Extended Learning students enrolled in other on-campus courses must take their exam on-campus as directed by their instructor.
 Students only taking Extended Learning courses may make arrangements for an exam proctor with their instructor.
 Completing the exam without authorized supervision and ignoring time limits are both academic integrity violations.

-Extended Learning Bonus: Extended Learning students will be provided with opportunities throughout the semester to earn up to 50 points of bonus credit.
+Extended Learning Bonus:

+Extended Learning students will be provided with opportunities throughout the semester to earn up to 50 points of bonus credit.
 This replaces the attendance and in-class participation bonus credit available in on-campus sections.